idkjs/bs-css-emotion-footer/README.md

 ```

-## Getting the `li` element styles working with the hand on the left sidde
+## Getting the `li` element styles working with the hand on the left side

 To get the hand on the left side in either version, you have to add the `li:last-child` call onto the parent `ul` element like so;